 Law Enforcement Torch Run for Special Olympics BC members have been lacing up to support SOBC athletes for more than 30 years.

 Powered by dedicated law enforcement members from across the province, this inspiring movement strives to help Special Olympics BC athletes experience acceptance, achievement, and admiration through sport.
-Since it took its first steps in 1990, the BC LETR has raised more than $4 million to support SOBC’s life-changing programs for athletes with intellectual disabilities.
+Since it took its first steps in 1990, the BC LETR has raised more than $5 million to support SOBC’s life-changing programs for athletes with intellectual disabilities.

-In a typical year, BC LETR members come together in their communities to raise funds and awareness through run and walk events.
+Each year, BC LETR members come together in their communities to raise funds and awareness through run and walk events.
 They run shoulder to shoulder with SOBC athletes, carrying the Flame of Hope and spreading a message of respect and inclusion for people with intellectual disabilities.

 BC LETR members also show their respect and admiration for Special Olympics athletes by awarding medals and ribbons at competitions.

 We are incredibly grateful to Law Enforcement Torch Run for SOBC members for how they continually strive to make a positive difference for Special Olympics BC athletes!